hsway1310/Golf_swing_comparisons/README.md

 - Upload your swing video (croped and trimmed to show only your swing) to the `swings/`  folder.

-- Run the following command (reference your own .mp4 file): `python3 test_video.py -p swings/HS_bali.mp4`
+- Run the following command (reference your own .mp4 file): `python3 test_video.py -p swings/HS_bali.mp4 -d cpu`

 This will output 8 frames from the video, showing the different stages of the golf swing.
 Press any key to show the next frame.